20 x 28 cm, paper and ink

 If the things of our world and universe can no longer be divided in “naturalia” and “artificialia”, since every thing has become a bit of natural and artificial at the same time, there is a need for new categories.
 It is the acceptance of such new categories that will bring us beyond Modernity.

-As written elsewhere, the Museum wants to be an instrument for looking and making sense.
+As written elsewhere, the Museum wants to be an instrument for looking and trying to make sense.

-(*) The document was found in the library of the monastery S. Maria di Finalpo (Liguria, IT) among leaflets, papers and magazines that were ready to be shipped to a recycling facility.
+(*) The document was found outside the library of the monastery S. Maria di Finalpia (Liguria, IT) among leaflets, papers and magazines that were ready to be shipped to a recycling facility.
 It is most probably a copy or a copy of a copy of the original.

 email@example.com, via Leggiuno 32